ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 0- Setup Robot Description
 --------------------------

-In order for the GQ7 to get a good and stable fix, it must have an accurate measurement of the location of it's GNSS antennas.
+In order for the GQ7 to initialize and navigate successfully, it requires an accurate measurement of the location of it's GNSS antennas.
 The easiest and most accurate way to accomplish this is to add the GQ7 and both antennas to your robot description.

-For the purposes of this tutorial we will create a simple "robot" in a .urdf.xacro file to show how one could add a GQ7 and antenna bar to their robot description.
+For the purposes of this tutorial we will create a simple "robot" in a .urdf.xacro file to show how one could add a GQ7 and antennas to their robot description.
 Unless your robot is a perfect cylinder, you should replace this with a more comprehensive description of your robot.

 The following XML shows the most simple version of adding a GQ7 to your robot along with an antenna bar and appropriately spaced antennas